-The 2019 Jury consists of 7 high-profile personalities from the Arts world, who combine expertise from curation to practising art, as well as academia and cultural journalism.
+The 2019 Jury consisted of 7 high-profile personalities from the Arts world, who combined expertise from curation to practising art, as well as academia and cultural journalism.

 Andrea Harari is the Director of jaggedart in Marylebone, which she co-founded in 2001.
 The gallery is renowned for its innovative works of art as artists are invited to use the space in a dynamic way, creating site-specific installations.
 Harrari is also one of the Founding Members of ARTE BA, the contemporary art fair of Buenos Aires, and has organised the event since its inception in 1995.
 Andrea has curated and co-ordinated a number of exhibitions in the major museums and galleries of Buenos Aires.
 For four years, she was the manager at the Raab Boukamel Gallery on Cork Street and in 2010 was appointed as the London Manager for PINTA UK, the Modern and Contemporary Latin American Art Show.

 Fernando Casasempere is a Chilean sculptor who has exhibited internationally, including a solo show Out of Sync at Somerset House in 2012 where he installed a monumental field of ceramic and steel flowers.
 The piece has now been permanently installed in the Atacama Desert in Chile.
 Casasempere’s work features is in international collections including the Victoria & Albert Museum and the Museu Nacional de Bellas Artes, Santiago where he is the first artist to be honoured with an exhibition throughout the entire museum.